 By Carlos Aguilar | SydneysBuzz January 30, 2014 at 2:20PM

-Greatly experienced at wearing many hats for most of the recent Terrence Malick projects (he served as an editor on "To the Wonder" and worked on "The New World"), debutant director A.J.
-Edwards recently premiered his own first feature at the Sundance Film Festival.
-Starring Jason Clarke, Brit Marling, and Diane Kruger, his film "The Better Angels" is an ethereal retelling of Abraham Lincoln's early life in Indiana.
+Greatly experienced at wearing many hats for most of the recent Terrence Malick projects (he served as an editor on "To the Wonder" and worked on "The New World"), A.J.
+Edwards steps out onto his own with his stellar debut feature, "The Better Angels" (which opens in select theaters November 7).
+Starring Jason Clarke, Brit Marling, and Diane Kruger, "The Better Angels" is an ethereal retelling of Abraham Lincoln's early life in Indiana.
 Captivating and breathtakingly beautiful, Malick's influence on Edwards' imagery is indelible throughout the film; yet, it is clear that despite the evident connections he strives to imprint his own vision into the project.
-Utilizing light and silence as his strongest tools to craft visual poetry, Edwards' historical drama is sure to cement him as one of the most interesting voices to come out of this year's festival and one to keep an eye on in the near future.
+Utilizing light and silence as his strongest tools to craft visual poetry, Edwards' historical drama cements him as one of the most interesting voices to come out in quite some time and one to keep an eye on in the near future.

-Could you talk about the development of the story for "The Better Angels"?
+Talk about the development of the story for "The Better Angels."

 Where did the spiritual element that is embedded in the film come from?
 There is a sense of divinity in every frame, why did you choose this stylistic approach?